celuma/celuma-backend/API_ENDPOINTS.md

 ```

 ### Token Expiration
-JWT tokens expire after 24 hours.
+JWT tokens expire after 480 minutes (8 hours) by default.
 Use the logout endpoint to invalidate tokens before expiration.

 ### Token Blacklisting
 When users logout, their tokens are automatically blacklisted and cannot be used for subsequent requests.